Welcome back to Schiphol: Do I have to wear a face mask at Schiphol?

 Where do I have to wear a face mask?

-The easiest option is to wear your face mask throughout the airport.
+We kindly request that you wear a face mask throughout the airport.
+That means from when you arrive at Schiphol Plaza to when you get to the plane.
+Or from the moment you disembark to when you are outside again.
 This creates a sense of security not just for you, but also for your fellow travellers.
-Face masks are mandatory at the check in desks, at security and during boarding.
+Face masks are mandatory at the check in desks, at security, border processes, during boarding and reclaim.
 Schiphol staff are going to be helping you to remember this.
 You may take the face mask off for a moment to eat or drink, but it would be great if you could put it straight back on again afterwards.
 And, of course, keep 1.5 metres apart.

 What kind of face mask must I wear and where can I buy one?